Rock Climbing Thailand - Koh Yao Noi

 The Grateful Wall, on the north side of Koh Yao Noi, is possibly the

-best wall for moderate climbing in Thailand.
+best wall for moderate climbing in the whole of Thailand.
 Also, the setting is unbeatable

 - perched 5 meters above the sea, you are blessed with amazing views